 A “sock” style display, as discussed above, probably would take five minutes, but the first photo above, if attached by velcro tabs, might take closer to an hour to set up.
 The Nimlok system could take even longer, unless you’ve become proficient at setting it up.

 The difficulty factor, again, will be somewhat related to the size and complexity of the display, and the difficulty factor will be the lowest with a slip cover, next with velcro tabs or strips, and then with proprietary attachment systems.
 At least those that I’m familiar with.

-Visit this page for more about trade show booths, graphics, and displays.
+Visit this page for custom making of trade show booths, graphics, and displays at wholesale pricing.